danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 	3. FSPS (subsample)
 	4. X-shooter Spectral Library (XSL) (complete sample with Salpeter IMF, better suited for higher resolution spectra, R = 10,000)
 If your spectra have a higher resolution than the templates, you should degrade them to match the template resolution using the "Degrade Resolution" tool in the Spectral Processing module.
 You can use any kind of EMILES templates or generic templates.
-The generig templates should have the wavelength scale in linear units and Angstrom.
+The generic templates should have the wavelength scale in linear units and Angstrom.
+WARNING: Two stellar component fit is not available with a generic template set option (see next section).

 ### Fourth Section: Which component to fit
 1. "Fitting only stellar kinematics": You can mask all (potential) emission lines to fit only the stellar component.
 Here you can also decide whether fitting two stellar components by activating the "Fit two stellar components with the following parameters" checkbox.
 The two component fit is performed by extracting two SSP templates from the library you have chosen above, with defined age and metallicity, following Rubino et al., 2021.
 You must insert the age and metallicity values of the two SSP to be retrieved, as well as a GOOD guess of the velocity and velocity dispersion of the two components you think to see in your spectrum.
 I stress out that a good guess is necessary (according to Cappellari et al., 2023 and the pPXF documentation), so first take an accurate look at your spectrum and make some tries.
 2. "Gas and Stars Kinematics": Considers both stellar and gaseous emission lines.
-Here only one stellar component is fitted, along with as many gaseous components SPAN will find on your spectrum (Balmer liner, forbidden lines and other lines), based on a modified version of the line emission template provided by pPXF and ambedded in the "spectral_analysis.py" module in the "span_functions" folder.
-By default, stars and gas are calculated together with one fit.
+Here only one stellar component is fitted, along with as many gaseous components SPAN will find on your spectrum (Balmer liner, forbidden lines and other lines), based on a modified version of the line emission template provided by pPXF and embedded in the "spectral_analysis.py" module in the "span_functions" folder.
+By default, stars and gas kinematics are calculated together with one fit.
 However, often is necessary to fix the stellar kinematics to perform a more accurate gas fit.
 The option "Fixing stellar kinematics first" will perform a first fit only for the stellar components and will use the kinematics moments derived to fix them in the subsequent fit for the gas component.

 ### Fifth Section: Dust and masking
 Here you can activate the dust/extinction corrections or decide to mask custom regions of your spectra.

+The dust correction uses the Cappellari (2023) 2-parameter attenuation model for the stellar component and the Calzetti (2000) 1-parameter attenuation model for the gas.
+If you are interested only to kinematics (i.e. no gas flux) you can safely neglect the dust parametrization in most situations.

-This masking will act directly on the "goodpixels" keyword of pPXF and can be used also when the emission line masking is activated.
+The masking will act directly on the "goodpixels" keyword of pPXF and can be used also when the emission line masking is activated.
 There are two masking options available:

 - Manual masking, by inserting the wavelength interval(s) to be masked, separated by commas and parenthesis in the text box.
 If invalid values are inserted, SPAN will warn you.